RecursionSpace/OpenPod/README.md

 # Updates

-The end-user triggers updates via the webserver to run them with minimal interruption.
+The end-user triggers updates via the web server to run them with minimal interruption.
 An MQTT message is sent to the Pod to initiate the updating process.
 The update is a zip file downloaded from the server.

 Download zip file from server and store in the update folder.
 Unzip contents of a zip file